Reference

 This function returns the hash of the previous block

-This function returns the creation start time of the block that contains current contract transaction.
+This function returns the creation start time of the block that contains the current contract transaction.

-This function returns number of AER sent with contract call.
+This function returns the number of AER sent with the contract call.
 Return type is string.

 This function returns whether the transaction is using fee delegation.